wearespindle/dotd/README.md

-# dolphindraw
+# Dolphin Of The Day
-Collaboratively draw your daily dolphin word postcard.
+Collaboratively draw your daily Dolphin Of The Day.